meyresilva/CreativeWriting/ProjectGrannyHouse/sample02.md

 Gary’s mother was already talking about saying goodbye to Granny.
 The hope in the boy’s eyes was vanishing.
 The family would go back to the city in a couple of hours.
 Maybe the chicken would still come.
-Gary tried to convince himself.
+Gary tried to maintain his positive thought.

 <p align="center">